hmans/miniplex/.changeset/funny-hounds-drum.md

 world.addComponent(entity, "position", { x: 0, y: 0 })
 ```

-The previous API for `addComponent` is now available as `extendEntity`, with the caveat that it now only accepts two arguments: the entity and the component object:
+The previous API for `addComponent` is now available as `extendEntity`, with the caveat that it now only accepts two arguments, the entity and the component object:

 ```ts
 world.extendEntity(entity, {